About that salute

-President Trump’s enemies are expressing outrage that he bowed to a North Korean general.
+President Trump’s enemies are expressing outrage that he saluted a North Korean general.
 They compare it to President Obama’s bow to the Saudi king, which Trump found objectionable, and find it far more offensive given the extraordinary odiousness of the North Korean regime.

 But Trump’s salute was nothing like Obama’s bow.
 I’m sure you’ve seen the video of the salute, but let’s recap what happened.